Rashid-Rcp/TM-Shipping-Rates/README.md

 # Shopify App For Custom shipping rates based on pincode

-This App will provides you the provision to add 2 differnt type of shipping rates based on pincodes.
+This app provides you with the ability to add two different types of shipping rates based on pin codes

 ## Quick start